0ld-h3ad/DarkMatters-Fall2018/README.md

   *

 **Before Class:** \
 Please write a response to the text, this can include questions, impressions, sketches, notes or your own ideas.
 Aim for 300 words or about half a page in standard settings.
-Please add it to the repository * by midnight the day before class.
+Please add it to the [Sep-20 folder](/Sep-20) by midnight the day before class.

 ## Week 3 - Black Gooey Universe ##
 **Thursday Sep 27, 10 AM**